dsdanielpark/Bard-API/README.md

   - Google's PaLM2 API differs from Bard, with some aspects of Bard being superior.
   - It's speculated that after expert review of Gemini, next year's Bard Advanced lineup will likely provide an official API.
 - Gemini and previous generative AI model responses are provided randomly.
-- The Bard API, with its imperfect image and code features, occasionally demonstrates Gemini's capabilities.
+- The Bard API, with its imperfect extension features(e.g, `ask_about_image`), occasionally demonstrates Gemini's capabilities.
 - This behavior may vary by region, language, or Google account.
 - More information in the [FAQ](https://github.com/dsdanielpark/Bard-API/blob/main/documents/README_FAQ.md).